 There are many well researched herbs that can be highly beneficial in the treatment of cancer in humans and animals, and seeking a prescription from a herbalist is the best way to choose herbs for an individual patient.
 I treat animals with western and Chinese herbs, together with diet and homeopathy, for the best outcome, which may be a longer and more active life than without natural treatment, and occasionally total recovery.

-There are many herbs that can be highly beneficial in the treatment of cancer in humans and animals.
-I will, however, write here about one well-tried and tested combination, because its use is not individualised to the patient, (like a lot of natural medicine), so it is possible for owners to get their vets to use these easily instead of, or together with, chemotherapy.
+I will, however, write here about one well-tried and tested combination, because its use is not individualised to the patient (like a lot of natural medicine) so it is possible for owners to get their vets to use these easily instead of, or together with, chemotherapy and other drugs.

 Sheep sorrel complex is a combination traditional herbal product originally available from Canada but there are now several brands available on the market from several reputable herbal supply companies, however it can be made up by any herbalist.
-It was originally introduced to the western world by Rene Caisse, a Canadian nurse who, in the 1920’s saw the Native American Indians curing some cases of cancer in their people with it.
+It was originally introduced to the western world by Rene Caisse, a Canadian nurse who, in the 1920’s saw the Native American Indian people curing cases of cancer with it.

 As a vet, I have treated hundreds of animals with end-stage cancer, for which chemotherapy was not possible or not chosen by the owner, and just over 50% of these cases going into remission for several months.
 Most of the animals showed some improvement with reduction of pain or symptoms within 7 to 10 days.